-Often, motive power consumers contract larger demand under LTP -I and later switch
+Often, motive power consumers contract larger demand under LTP -I and later switch over to LTP -III.
+The infrastructure created according to LTP- I category remains unutilized and non-remunerative

-In case of violation on three occasions during the period of six months by LTP - III
+In case of violation on three occasions during the period of six months by LTP - III consumers, they have to switch over to HT supply.